Aleph

 Teams

-The teams module provides team management for multi-agent collaboration, enabling structured teamwork with lifecycle management, plan approval, and task tracking.
+The teams module provides team management for multi-agent collaboration, supporting structured teamwork with lifecycle management, Coord-Task DAG dispatch, plan approval (Team Strata), and task tracking.

 Overview